GitSoks/esp32-led-strip-mqtt-client/README.md

 - An ESP32 development board
 - A WS2812 or SK6812 LED strip
 - A MQTT broker
-- A WiFi network
+- A Wi-Fi network

-### Option 1: Using Github Codespaces
+### Option 1: Using GitHub Codespaces
-This project can be run in a Github Codespace with an already configured ESP-IDF Deveelopment Environment where you can build and flash the firmware to your ESP32 board directly from the browser.
+This project can be run in a GitHub Codespaces with an already configured ESP-IDF Development Environment, where you can build and flash the firmware to your ESP32 board directly from the browser.
 This is a great option if you don't want to install ESP-IDF on your local machine.
-To use this option, you need to have a Github account and a Github Codespaces subscription.
+To use this option, you need to have a GitHub account and a GitHub Codespaces subscription.

 To do so, follow these steps:
-1. Create a Github Codespace using the `main` branch of this repository.
+1. Create a GitHub Codespace using the `main` branch of this repository.
 2. Install [ESP Updater](https://marketplace.visualstudio.com/items?itemName=masuidrive.vsc-esp-updater) extension from the VS Code Marketplace.
 4. Run the `idf.py menuconfig` command to configure the project.
 See the [Configuration](#configuration) section for more details.
 5. Run the `idf.py build` command to build the project.